calculator

 7:30 (7 hours, 30 minutes) → 30 ÷ 60 = 0.5 → 7.5 hours

 This is especially useful for precise timesheets and payroll calculations.
+To learn more about HR tools that simplify payroll and time tracking, you can also view Blaze HR on SoftwareSuggest:

 Whether in paper or digital form, a timesheet is a simple way for companies to track the hours their employees work.
 It records important details needed for project management and payroll, such as start and end times, breaks, and the total hours worked.